AI SDK CoreTool Calling

 • description: An optional description of the tool that can influence when the tool is picked.

-• parameters: A Zod schema that defines the parameters.
-It is converted to a JSON schema that is consumed by the LLM, and also used to validate the LLM tool calls.
+• parameters: A Zod schema or a JSON schema that defines the parameters.
+The schema is consumed by the LLM, and also used to validate the LLM tool calls.

 • execute: An optional async function that is called with the arguments from the tool call.
 It produces a value of type RESULT (generic type).
 It is optional because you might want to forward tool calls to the client or to a queue instead of executing them in the same process.